If you are having problems figuring out how to get inspiration for painting, this quote by Chuck Close says it all:

 Travel to a new place

 Just by changing the scenery and traveling to a new place is another solution for how to get inspiration for painting.
 For example, I often travel to different parts of the world, seeing new places and new people.
-I always find inspiration in totally different subject matter as it forces you to make designs out of different shapes, and to find harmonies in different color palettes.
+I always get inspiration for painting by looking at the totally different subject matter, as it forces you to make designs out of different shapes, and to find harmonies in different color palettes.

 For example, in the painting below, I had to learn a whole new palette to capture the light and vibrant reds of Morocco.
 In 1832, Eugène Delacroix similarly explored the light of Morocco in a 6-month trip, in which he found inspiration in the people, their clothing, the landscape, and the architecture he found there.

 I hope you found these ideas for how to get inspiration for painting useful, and that it will help get you motivated to pick up the brush and paint.
 Let me know your own ideas for how you get inspiration for painting in the comments below.